jimbiddle/overtime-app/README.md

 # Overtime App

-Key req: Company needs documentation that salaried employees did or did not get OT each week.
+## Key req: Company needs documentation that salaried employees did or did not get OT each week.

+## Models
-Post -> date:date rationale:text
+- Post -> date:date rationale:text
-User -> devise
+- User -> devise
-AdminUser -> STI
+- AdminUser -> STI

-Feattures:
+## Features:

-Approval Workflow
+- Approval Workflow
-SMS sending -> link to approvel or OT input Administrate admin dashboard email summary to managers for approval needs to be documented if employee did not use OT
+- SMS sending -> link to approvel or OT input
+- Administrate admin dashboard
+- email summary to managers for approval
+- needs to be documented if employee did not use OT

-UR:
+## UI:

 Bootstrap -> formatting